Inference From Random Restarts: Related Methods

-This paper sits at the intersection of Bayesian inference for discrete latent structure, geometric analysis of basins of attraction, and the interpretation of algorithmic randomness as data.
-While each of these literatures contains tools relevant to our setting, none directly addresses the inferential problem induced by repeated random initializations of a general solver.
+This section focuses on methodological work close to our setting: learning from repeated runs of a randomly initialized solver, rather than surveying application-specific uses of restarts.
+The paper sits at the intersection of Bayesian inference for discrete latent structure, geometric analysis of basins of attraction, and the interpretation of algorithmic randomness as data.
+While each literature contains relevant tools, few directly address the inferential problem induced by repeated random initializations of a general solver.
 Our contribution is to clarify this gap and provide a framework that is both probabilistically coherent and compatible with algorithmic geometry.

 \paragraph{Bayesian Inference For Discrete Latent Distributions} At a formal level, repeated runs of a randomly initialized solver produce categorical observations drawn from an unknown discrete distribution over outcomes.
-A natural starting point is therefore Bayesian inference for discrete distributions, including Dirichlet and Dirichlet process priors (\cite{ferguson1973bayesian}; \cite{ghosal2017fundamentals}).
+A natural starting point is therefore Bayesian inference for discrete distributions, including Dirichlet and Dirichlet process priors \citep{ferguson1973bayesian,ghosal2017fundamentals}.
 These priors are widely used to model uncertainty over unknown probability masses and to allow for an unbounded number of latent categories.

 However, directly applying nonparametric Bayesian machinery in our setting is not straightforward.
 Dirichlet process priors place mass on infinitely many potential atoms, most of which are never observed.
 In the present context, solver outcomes are not arbitrary labels: they correspond to basins of attraction induced by the geometry of an objective function and the dynamics of an algorithm.
 As a result, the parameters of a nonparametric prior are not free, but constrained by geometric and dynamical considerations.
 Our framework makes explicit which aspects of the outcome distribution are identifiable from solver outputs and what assumptions need to be imposed on the solver for obtaining them.